Estimating the true extent of road accident fatalities

 Police-reported fatalities

-In addition to the Ministry, the National Crime Records Bureau (NCRB) of India also compiles road accident data.
+In addition to the ministry, the National Crime Records Bureau (NCRB) of India also compiles road accident data.
 The NCRB compiles accident data from First Information Reports (FIRs) filed by police across India.
 This includes information on fatalities, injuries, and legal aspects related to road accidents.
 NCRB's data is focused on law enforcement and justice outcomes, offering insights into the legal and criminal dimensions of road accidents.

 While both MoRTH and NCRB report similar overall fatality counts for road accidents, we rely on data from MoRTH as we find its methodology to be more transparent, and the data to be more granular.
 MoRTH data provides valuable insights into indicators such as fatality rates by population and vehicle count, rural versus urban distribution, and the role of traffic violations.